Pupillometry: Manual vs. automated pupil assessment

-Traditionally, pupil measurements have been performed in a subjective manner by using a penlight or flashlight to manually evaluate pupil reactivity and using a pupil gauge to estimate pupil size.
+Traditionally, pupil measurements have been performed in a subjective manner by using a penlight or flashlight to manually evaluate pupil reactivity (sPLR, "s" stands for standard) and using a pupil gauge to estimate pupil size.
 However, manual pupillary assessment is subject to significant inaccuracies and inconsistencies.
 Studies have shown inter-examiner disagreement in the manual evaluation of pupillary reaction to be as high as 39 percent.

-Automated pupillometry involves the use of a pupillometer, a portable, handheld device that provides a reliable and objective measurement of pupillary size, symmetry, and reactivity through measurement of the pupil light reflex.
+Automated pupillometry involves the use of a pupillometer, a portable, handheld device that provides a reliable and objective measurement of pupillary size, symmetry, and reactivity through measurement of the pupil light reflex (qPLR). sPLR is opposed to quantitative PLR (qPLR) that is provided by an automated pupillometer. qPLR corresponds to the percentage of pupillary constriction to a calibrated light stimulus.
 Pupillometers before 2018 predominately used infrared cameras to observe pupil diameter.
 Then, in 2019, advancements in machine learning have enabled visual spectrum pupillometry using a smartphone.
+When measuring the pupillary light reflex, it's important to use an opaque eyecup to get accurate results.
+This is because the measurement can be affected by ambient light.
+It's worth noting that some devices, such as smartphones and certain pupillometers, lack this ability.
+Therefore, using an eyecup is even more necessary.
+Overall, using an eyecup helps ensure precise measurements of the pupillary light reflex.
 Numeric scales allow for a more rigorous interpretation and classification of the pupil response and are a primary feature of both hardware and software based pupillometers.

 Automated pupillometry removes subjectivity from the pupillary evaluation, providing more accurate and trendable pupil data, and allowing earlier detection of changes for more timely patient treatment.
-By using automated pupillometers and algorithms such as Reflex's "Reflex Score", doctors can easily and objectively assess pupil reactivity that could otherwise be missed by manual assessment.
+By using automated pupillometers and algorithms such as NPi (Neurological Pupil index), QPi score (Quantitative Pupillometry Index), PuRe score, (Pupil Reactivity Score), or Reflex's "Reflex Score", doctors can easily and objectively assess pupil reactivity that could otherwise be missed by manual assessment.
 Automated pupillometers have been proven to be more effective than manual pupil assessment.
-Mobile visual spectrum automated pupillometers have been proven effective as an alternative to infrared pupillometers that typically command a higher cost.
-Controversy has risen around infrared pupillometers as they are routinely incapable of measuring hippus, a natural pupillary phenomenon, which has professionals concluding that NeurOptics' devices fit a curve to measured data.
-Infrared pupillometers use an eye guard that is placed on a subject's orbit or zygomatic bone and uses a fixed distance calibration to determine pupil size which has further brought into question the validity of fixed distance measures as the human population varies widely in skull structure.